top of page

 Empowering women through togetherness - more motivation to keep using the app.

-Earn a reputation to acquire 10 new partners (bars/clubs/taxis) that would collaborate with Spher to tackle public safety issues.
+Acquire 10 new partners (bars/clubs/taxis) that would collaborate with Spher to tackle public safety issues.

 Having attracted the first investor it was important to deliver the project by the agreed date.